DavidFernandezUD/AI-Voice-Assistant/README.md

 ![potato](img/potato_voice_assistant.jpg)

-AI VOICE ASSISTANT is a simple, RNN based, voice assistant consisting on a wake-word recognition model, that continuously lsitens for a specific keyword, and a speech recognition model that classifies the received audio into an action, from a set of actions.
+AI VOICE ASSISTANT is a simple, CNN based, voice assistant consisting on a wake-word recognition model, that continuously lsitens for a specific keyword, and a speech recognition model that classifies the received audio into an action, from a set of actions.